San Francisco Zoo

 The San Francisco Zoo and its predecessors all began with bears.
 Sometime prior to 1850 John (aka James or “Grizzly”) Capen Adams, a failure at business, broke and disappointed, left his wife and child in Massachusetts to roam the California wilderness.
 After failing to strike it rich in the California Gold Rush, Adams finally found success as a bear hunter, supplying meat to a number of San Francisco restaurants.
 Some claim he was the largest single factor in the extinction of the California grizzly bear.

 “Grizzly Adams” found a talent for training grizzly bear cubs and eventually raised one as a pet he named Ben Franklin.
-By 1856 he had managed to capture several other grizzlies and brought them with “Ben” to the basement of his home near Clay and Leidesdorff streets, the first zoo at San Francisco.
+By 1856 he had managed to capture several other grizzlies and brought them with “Ben” to the basement of his home near Clay and Leidesdorff streets, the first zoo in San Francisco.

 In 1889 William Randolph Hearst, publisher of the San Francisco Examiner, was looking for an angle to increase circulation.
 Hearst suspected the California grizzly bear was already extinct and challenged reporter Allen Kelly to find one and return it alive to San Francisco.